gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/index.md

 * `BC547`: Same as the BC548, but with a higher breakdown voltage.
 * `BC548`: Common NPN transistor, used for switching and amplification purposes.
 * `BC549`: Low noise version of the BC548.

+{{% img src="bc548-transistor-to92-photo.png" width="400px" caption="A photo of the ubiqituous BC548 BJT transistor in to TO-92 package.
+Image from https://www.dnatechindia.com/bc-548-npn-transistor-buy-online-india.html." %}}

 ## Multiple-Collector And Multiple-Emitter BJTs